ntvs/VUMS/README.md

 - CLIENT_ORIGIN=

 ## Notes
-- ERROR: file gets saved before fields are analyzed.
-If any issue with fields are detected, file will remain on server.
 - A folder called `uploads/` must be in the root directory for the app to function

 ### Guard clauses with Express responses
 Function execution does not stop once a response is sent with Express.
 To create guard clauses that stop execution once a response is sent, use `return res.send()`.
 See the solution by Marcos Pereira on Stack Overflow [here](https://stackoverflow.com/a/25038317).

+### Multer request cancellation file issue
+When a request is cancelled or terminated while a file is uploading, the part of the file which was already uploaded will remain on the server.
+This solution from Nikitas IO resolves that issue and the residual file is gets deleted.
+The solution can be found on Stack Overflow [here](https://stackoverflow.com/a/64849651).